Part of Great Parks of Hamilton County’s mission is to preserve and protect natural resources.

 Electric & Hybrid Vehicles

 Great Parks has reduced its fleet overall, while replacing older, less-efficient cars with hybrid models.
-Currently, the park district has seven hybrid vehicles in its fleet.
+Currently, the park district has several hybrid vehicles in its fleet.
 When practical, Great Parks is phasing in all-electric utility carts and hybrid or electric equipment as replacements for carts and equipment with internal combustion engines.
-This includes one all-electric off-road vehicle to assist with natural resource management tasks.
+This includes all-electric off-road vehicles to assist with natural resource management tasks.

 Green Building Design